xhul-dev/Sat_Moons/README.md

   - Other files whose names start with \_ cover multiple saves from the same author.
   - Other files whose names match a .BUP cover that specific save only.

+Known issues:
+- It can take a while before the list of saves on the CD is displayed for the first time (around 0.13 seconds per save).
+- "Exit to CD Player" freezes the software (probably because it's executed from Atlas).

 ## documentation - Save Game Extractor

 version 0.99\